Medically reviewed by: Kristin Baier, MD

 Reprogramming your metabolic system isn’t about restricting calories or implementing extreme physical activity into your routine.
 Instead, it’s about incorporating impactful and sustainable changes in the foods you eat, how you sleep, how much you exercise, and how your emotional health is supported.

 Keep reading to learn more about GLP-1 meds and their unique benefits when it comes to improving metabolic health.
-We spoke with endocrinologist and Calibrate doctor Gaja Andzel, MD, about what to know.
+We spoke with obesity medicine specialist and Calibrate Clinical Director Kristin Baier, MD, about what to know.

 Ready to learn more about Calibrate’s Metabolic Reset?
 Find out if you're eligible: Take the quiz.

-GLP-1s (glucagon-like peptide-1 receptor agonists), also known as incretin mimetics, are a class of prescription medications that have been proven to be effective in the treatment of type 2 diabetes and in support of losing body weight.
+GLP-1s (glucagon-like peptide-1 receptor agonists), also known as incretin mimetics, are a class of prescription medications that have been proven to be effective in the treatment of type 2 diabetes and in support of weight loss.

-Most recently, a new type of GLP-1—tirzepatide, brand name Mounjaro™—was approved by the FDA in 2022.
-Mounjaro™ works similarly to the other drugs in the GLP-1 family, but it contains an extra molecule that may give it a slight edge.
-Tirzepatide mimics the action of not one but two incretin hormones involved in blood sugar control: Glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP).
+Most recently, a different type of GLP-1—tirzepatide, brand name Mounjaro®—was approved by the FDA in 2022.
+Mounjaro® works similarly to the other drugs in the GLP-1 family, but it stimulates two incretin hormone receptors. involved in blood sugar control: Glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP).
 This unique dual action makes it the first-in-class medicine that acts on both of these receptors.

-All of this happens in a glucose-dependent manner, which means incretin hormones—or their imitators, i.e. GLP-1 and GIP receptor agonists—are unlikely to cause severe hypoglycemia.
+All of this happens in a glucose-dependent manner, which means incretin hormones—or their imitators, i.e. GLP-1 and GIP receptor agonists—are unlikely to cause severe hypoglycemia unless combined with certain diabetic medications such as insulin or sulfonylureas..

 What about your natural incretin hormones?
 Studies have found that people with overweight or obesity may have a reduction in incretin effects, particularly if they have had frequent weight fluctuations due to yo-yo dieting.
-GLP-1 medication narrows the gap, making it easier to reach your goals and lower your metabolic set point.
+GLP-1 medication narrows the gap, making it easier to reach your goals.

 There are other GLP-1 receptor agonists on the market that Calibrate does not prescribe, including Victoza® (liraglutide), Adlyxin® (lixisenatide), Byetta® (exenatide), and Bydureon® (exenatide).
 This is primarily due to these medications’ lower effectiveness when compared to other, newer GLP-1s.